CesiumGS/cesium-unreal/Documentation/developer-setup-osx.md

-Detailed instructions for setting up a Cesium for Unreal development environment on OS X. Please see the [Developer Setup](developer-setup.md) page for an overview of the process.
+Detailed instructions for setting up a Cesium for Unreal development environment on macOS.
+Please see the [Developer Setup](developer-setup.md) page for an overview of the process.

 # Prerequisities